filipebafica/so_long/README.md

 The textures were designed by o_lobster: https://o-lobster.itch.io/

 ## 🏁 Getting Started
-A Linux OS and the `gcc` compiler is needed.
+A Linux OS and the `gcc` compiler are needed.

 #### ⚙️ Installing
 To compile the game, clone the repo, and run the command `make`.